malfuncti0n/chef-nginx/README.md

 Nginx with PHP-FPM
 ==========

-This repo combine 2 autonomus recipes chef_nginx and php-fpm to provide a wokring out of box web server.
+This repo combine Nginx and PHP-FPM to provide a wokring out of box web server hight performance web server.
+Its also install composer for php managment.

 Overview
 ========